Azure/azure-sdk/docs/rust/introduction.md

 The API surface of your client library must have the most thought as it is the primary interaction that the consumer has with your service.

-{% include requirement/MUST id="rust-design-naming-concise" %} use clear, concise, and meaningful names.
+{% include requirement/MUST id="rust-api-naming-concise" %} use clear, concise, and meaningful names.

-{% include requirement/MUST id="rust-design-naming-standard" %} follow [Rust naming conventions][rust-lang-naming].
+{% include requirement/MUST id="rust-api-naming-standard" %} follow [Rust naming conventions][rust-lang-naming].

-{% include requirement/SHOULDNOT id="rust-design-naming-abbrev" %} use abbreviations unless necessary or when they are commonly used and understood.
+{% include requirement/SHOULDNOT id="rust-api-naming-abbreviation" %} use abbreviations unless necessary or when they are commonly used and understood.
 For example, `iot` is used since it is a commonly understood industry term; however, using `kv` for Key Vault would not be allowed since `kv` is not commonly used to refer to Key Vault.

-{% include requirement/MUST id="rust-design-dependencies-adparch" %} consult the [Architecture Board] if you wish to use a dependency that is not on the list of [centrally managed dependencies][rust-lang-dependencies].
+{% include requirement/MUST id="rust-api-dependencies" %} consult the [Architecture Board] if you wish to use a dependency that is not on the list of [centrally managed dependencies][rust-lang-dependencies].

 ### Service Client {#rust-client}